Tuxemon/Tuxemon/README.md

 The CLI interface is a very convenient way to debug and develop your maps.
 After you enable the CLI interface, you can use the terminal to enter commands.
-You could, for example, give your self potions to battle, or add a monster directly to your party.
+You could, for example, give yourself potions to battle, or add a monster directly to your party.
 It's also possible to change game variables directly.
 In fact, any action or condition that is usable in the map can be used with the CLI interface.